Washington race riot of 1919: 4th day, Tuesday, July 22

-After claiming to see gunshots coming from the window, police raided the home of 17-year-old black girl, Carrie Johnson and her father.
-She fatally shot a white policeman, Detective Harry Wilson and claimed self-defense.
-A bullet caught her in the thigh and her father, Ben Johnson, was shot in the shoulder.
-She was arrested and charged with the shooting.
+After seeing guns fired from a window of house, as they later claimed, police invaded the home of 17-year-old black girl, Carrie Johnson and her father, Ben Johnson.
+She fatally shot the white policeman, Detective Harry Wilson, perhaps in self-defense as she later claimed.
+The police responded by shooting Carrie in the thigh and Ben in the shoulder.
+Carrie was arrested and charged with the shooting.
 In January 1921 a trial was finally heard, U.S. v.
 Carrie Johnson.
 Her father did not testify, but the prosecutor announced in front of the jury that charges against Ben Johnson had been dropped, implying that Carrie Johnson must have committed the crime.
-She was convicted of manslaughter, but a separate judge accepted the self-defense argument and overturned the verdict.
-To avoid a second trial all charges were dropped and Carrie Johnson went free on June 21, 1921.
+Despite her claim of self-defense, she was convicted of manslaughter.
+Then another judge accepted the self-defense argument and overturned the verdict.
+To avoid a second trial, charges were dropped and Carrie Johnson went free on June 21, 1921.

 Aftermath

+Finally after multiple days of rioting and violence, federal authorities sent in thousands of troops.
+Even U.S. Army WWI-era tanks were brought in to achieve law and order.

+But heavy rain seems to have been more effective than the federal crackdown.

 The NAACP sent a telegram of protest to President Woodrow Wilson: